 In other words, unless you are already using strong passwords, the passwords you are using won’t protect you.

-Wondering what a “strong password” looks like?
+Wondering what a strong password looks like?
 I’ll tell you in the next section.

-You shouldn’t trust your memory for passwords
+Don’t trust your memory for passwords

 The reason you shouldn’t trust your memory is because you need to use strong passwords.
 While the exact specification for a strong password varies depending on what source you check, and how long ago they specced it out, to be safe in today’s world I define a strong password as: